 Morrison Government reforms and the Myer Class Action

 It is proposed that litigation funders will now come under the scrutiny of the Australian Securities & Investment Commission (ASIC) and that they will be required to comply with Australia’s managed investment scheme rules.
 In doing so, funders will be required to operate with greater transparency under strict regulation.

 Easing of continuous disclosure obligations

 In a further positive move to protect directors and publicly traded companies - particularly from heightened risk of litigation resultant of COVID 19 - Mr Frydenberg on 25 May 2020, announced that continuous disclosure laws would be ‘relaxed’.

-It is proposed that company directors would only have liability for breaching those laws if any failure to disclose market sensitive information was resultant of actual knowledge held and ought to be disclosed to investors, and/or, failure to disclose the information wa
+It is proposed that company directors would only have liability for breaching those laws if any failure to disclose market sensitive information was resultant of actual knowledge held and ought to be disclosed to investors, and/or, failure to disclose the information was negligent or reckless.

 The initiative serves to deter “opportunistic class actions brought against directors for allegedly falling foul of the continuous disclosure obligations if their forecasts are found to be inaccurate” said the treasurer.